open-telemetry/opentelemetry-specification/specification/metrics/api.md

 without loss of information.
 This property makes adding instruments higher performance, in general, than grouping instruments.

-grouping instruments use a relatively inexpensive aggregation method default (MinMaxSumCount), but still more expensive than the default for adding instruments (Sum).
+Grouping instruments use a relatively inexpensive aggregation method default (MinMaxSumCount), but still more expensive than the default for adding instruments (Sum).
 Unlike adding instruments, where only the sum is of interest by definition, grouping